Lifecycle marketing: a complete guide to navigating the customer journey

 When someone enters the consideration stage, they have a few brands in mind to help solve their initial problem.
 They compare products, prices, and other factors that could influence their purchasing decision.
 For example, they might look at:

-During this stage, a potential customer may take a particular interest in one or two brands that align with their goals.
+During this stage in the customer lifecycle, a potential customer may take a particular interest in one or two brands that align with their goals.
 They might sign up for a brand’s newsletter or follow them on social media to stay in the loop.

-Email sign-ups are especially valuable at this stage of the customer lifecycle and it’s critical to build high-converting forms.
-When someone signs up for email updates from your brand, they’re opening a door to a possible purchase.
+Customer lifecycle marketing tip: Email sign-ups are especially valuable at this stage, and it’s critical to build high-converting forms.

 3. Conversion

-The conversion stage is where potential customers turn into actual customers.
+The conversion stage in lifecycle marketing is where potential customers turn into actual customers.
 At this point, people have gathered all the information they need to decide whether or not to buy.

 But that doesn’t mean they’ll buy immediately—some may hold out for an incentive or a sale, such as Black Friday Cyber Monday.
 Others might almost buy, but abandon their carts for a variety of reasons, like high shipping fees or a simple change of heart.

-To move past these hesitations, brands need to understand why they’re happening in the first place.
-This is a vital part of the conversion stage: gathering information from your most engaged subscribers and followers, so you can figure out what it will take to convert them.
+Customer lifecycle marketing tip: To help consumers move past hesitations, brands need to understand why they’re happening in the first place.
+This is a vital part of the conversion stage: gathering information in the form of data from your most engaged subscribers and followers, so you can figure out what it will take to convert them.
+With advanced analytics tools like RFM analysis, you can identify why certain types of customers are dropping off.

-• Making it easy to interact with your customer service team if they need anything.
+- Making it easy to interact with your customer service team if your customers need anything.

-• Sending helpful resources about the products they purchased, so they can get the most out of them when they arrive.
+- Sending helpful resources about the products someone purchased, so they can get the most out of them when they arrive.

 5. Loyalty